Constructive Interference Between Disordered Couplings Enhances Multiparty Entanglement in Quantum Heisenberg Spin Glass Models: Magnetization and classical correlators

-As a measure of genuine multipartite entanglement measure, we will employ the generalized geometric measure (GGM) \cite{GGM} (cf. \cite{GM}).
+\textbf{Genuine multiparty measurement (GGM).} As a measure of genuine multiparty entanglement, we have employed the GGM \cite{GGM} (cf. \cite{GM}).
 In case of quantum systems composed of more than two subsystems, the quantification of entanglement is much more involved in comparison to the bipartite case.
 This is because in a multipartite scenario, there are qualitatively different kinds of entangled states like bi-separable, tri-separable, etc., and there are also genuine multipartite entangled states.
-For pure multiparty states, genuine multiparty entangled states are defined as those which are not product across any bi-partition.
-In order to quantify genuine multiparty entanglement, we use the GGM which is based on the distance between the $N$-party multipartite pure state, and an $N$-party pure state which is not genuinely multiparty entangled.
-More specifically, the GGM for an $N$-party pure quantum state, $\arrowvert \psi_{N} \rangle$, is given by

-where the maximization is taken over all $N$-party pure quantum states, $|\phi_{N}\rangle$, that are not genuinely multiparty entangled.
-It is possible to evaluate the maximization analytically for an arbitrary state $ |\psi_{N}\rangle$ and is given by
+For pure multiparty states, genuine multiparty entangled states are defined as those which are not product across any bipartition.
+In order to quantify genuine multiparty entanglement, we use the GGM which is based on the distance between the $N$-party pure state, and an $N$-party pure state which is not genuinely multiparty entangled.
+More specifically, the GGM for an $N$-party pure quantum state, $\arrowvert \psi_{N} \rangle$, is given by ${\cal E}(|\psi_{N}\rangle)=1-\max|\langle \phi_{N}| \psi_{N}\rangle|^{2}$, where the maximization is taken over all $N$-party pure quantum states, $|\phi_{N}\rangle$, that are not genuinely multiparty entangled.
+It is possible to evaluate the maximization analytically for an arbitrary state $ |\psi_{N}\rangle$ and is given by ${\cal E}(|\psi_{N}\rangle)=1-\max\{\eta_{{\cal A}:{\cal B}}^{2}|{\cal A} \cup {\cal B}=\{1,\ldots,N\}, {\cal A}\cap {\cal B}=\emptyset\}$, where $\eta_{{\cal A}:{\cal B}}$ is the maximal Schmidt coefficient of $|\psi_{N}\rangle$ in the bipartite split ${\cal A} : {\cal B}$.
+The GGM gives us a ``distance'' of the multiparty state under consideration from the set of states which are not genuinely multiparty entangled.